Kusunoki-19/Dev_BiopotentialHID/README.md

 # Development of BiopotentailHID(Human Interface Device)

-The purpose of this open-source project is the development of an EEG / EMG Human Interface Device.
+The GOAL of this repository is build up Biooptential(EEG or EMG) HID like mouse and keyboard !!!!!!!

+# Current Goal

+1CH EMG HID like switch.